 2chunk boundary states to scan: 64

-3boundary reduction factor: 256xWork on SSMs did not stop at SSD.
-Mamba-3[3] takes an explicitly inference-first view and changes the recurrent update along three axes: a more expressive trapezoidal discretization (a second-order accurate update that generalizes Mamba-1/Mamba-2's simpler scheme), a complex-valued state update evaluated on state-tracking tasks such as parity and modular arithmetic, and a multi-input, multi-output (MIMO) formulation intended to raise arithmetic intensity during memory-bound decode.
+3boundary reduction factor: 256xWork on SSMs didn't stop at SSD.
+Mamba-3[3] takes an explicitly inference-first view and changes the recurrent update along three axes: a more expressive exponential-trapezoidal discretization that generalizes Mamba-1/Mamba-2's exponential-Euler rule and can achieve second-order accuracy under the paper's stated conditions; a complex-valued state update evaluated on state-tracking tasks such as parity and modular arithmetic; and a multi-input, multi-output (MIMO) formulation intended to raise arithmetic intensity during memory-bound decode.

 In the paper's 1.5B-scale experiments, Mamba-3 improved average downstream accuracy over the next-best linear baseline, and the MIMO variant improved it further.
 The paper also reports matching Mamba-2 perplexity with half the state size.[3]
 These are experiment-scoped results to validate again in a deployment stack.